How to sell at the optimal price

-We are experts not only in deal-making but also in deal-saving, which is often just as important because losing a deal at the end is worse than losing one at the beginning.
-Frequently a deal is lost because of what we call 'the 3 Fs'-fickleness, fatigue and fighting.
+We are experts not only in deal-making but also in 'deal-saving', which is often just as important because losing a deal at the end is worse than not agreeing one at the beginning.
+Frequently, a deal is lost because of what we call 'the 3 Fs' — fickleness, fatigue and fighting.

-Fickleness and fatigue are sort countered by keeping the pace most- LOI to try to sell the deal closed before the 'wind changes'.
+Fickleness and fatigue are best countered by keeping the pace post-LOI to try to reach completion before the 'wind changes'.

-In addition to protecting against these common dangers, we deploy our 'Transaction Loss Mitigation' methodology which consists of a checklist of around 20 internal and external events that can derail a deal.
+In addition to protecting against these common dangers, we deploy our 'Transaction Loss Mitigation' methodology which consists of a checklist of around 20 inter-company and external events that can derail a deal.

 We can rescue with negotiation skills or creativity and a philosophical approach to disagreement, enhanced by our position as a third party.